-On March 11, 2020, the World Health Organization designated the spread of coronavirus (COVID-19) as a pandemic.
-The global economy has recovered considerably since its decline last spring, but there is still a high degree of economic uncertainty resulting from the COVID-19 pandemic, as well as a new federal government administration.
+The ongoing coronavirus (COVID-19) pandemic has caused significant disruption in the global economy and financial markets.
+The ongoing effects of COVID-19 remain challenging to predict.
 As a result, volatility of both brokerage revenues and investment banking revenues could continue.
-In response to the COVID-19 pandemic, the Company has enhanced its policies, procedures and operations to protect the integrity and continuity of its business and the health and safety of employees and is continuously monitoring the situation.
+The Company continue to enhance its policies, procedures and operations to protect the integrity and continuity of its business and the health and safety of employees and is continuously monitoring the circumstances around COVID-19, as well as economic and capital market conditions, and providing frequent communications to both its clients and employees.